 9.1 Orders are accepted with the understanding that supplied materials are free from copyrights which would prevent their use.
 The Client shall take the responsibility for ensuring the Company does not infringe copyright by producing work from supplied materials and the legal action that could result.

-9.2 The Company holds the copyright to all completed work and elements created by the Company therein until payment is received in full and copyright is expressly assigned to the Client in writing.
+9.2 The Company holds the copyright to all completed work and elements created by the Company therein until payment is received in full and the copyright is expressly assigned to the Client in writing.

 10 Complaints and disputes